pycaret/pycaret/README.md

 - Data Science Professionals and Consultants involved in building Proof of Concept projects.

 ## Dependencies
-Please read requirements.txt for list of requirements.
-They are automatically installed when pycaret is installed using pip. `shap`, `awscli` and `psutil` is removed from hard dependency in PyCaret 2.0.
-Must be installed separately, if needed.
+Please read requirements.txt for the list of requirements.
+They are automatically installed when pycaret is installed using pip.
+However, `shap`, `awscli` and `psutil` are removed from hard dependency in PyCaret 2.0 so they must be installed separately, if needed.

 ## Note:
 It supports Python 64 bit only.